opentensor/bittensor/CONTRIBUTING.md

     scripts: Fix second script
     log: Fix typo in log message

-The body of the pull request should contain sufficient description of *what* the patch does, and even more importantly, *why*, with justification and reasoning.
+The body of the pull request should contain a sufficient description of *what* the patch does, and even more importantly, *why*, with justification and reasoning.
 You should include references to any discussions (for example, other issues or mailing list discussions).